elusivecodes/FrostCore/README.md

 **Has Dot**

-Returns *true* if a specified key exists in an Object using dot notation.
+Returns *true* if a specified key exists in an object using dot notation.

-- `object` is the Object you wish to test for a key.
+- `object` is the object you wish to test for a key.
 - `key` is a string using dot notation, indicating the key to test for.

 ```javascript